 In preparation for back to school, the school administration plans to replace the tile in the cafeteria.
-They would like to have a checkerboard pattern of tiles two rows wide as a surround for the tables and serving carts.
+They would like to have a checkerboard pattern of tiles two rows wide to surround the tables and serving carts.

-Below is an example of the boarder that the administration is thinking of using to surround a square 5 x 5 set of tiles.
+Below is an example of the boarder that the administration is thinking of using to surround a square 5×5 set of tiles.